incodehq/incode-platform/README.md

 ## API and Usage

-The module classes itself consist of the following:
+The module itself consist of the following classes:

 * `PolymorphicAssociationLink` - an abstract class from which to derive the `*Link` entity
 * `PolymorphicAssociationLink.InstantiateEvent` - a superclass for the "instantiate event"